speedchecker/react_plugin/README.md

 * robust measuring of cellular, wireless and even local network
 * testing details like the current speed and progress
 * additional information like network type and location (see KPI list below in FAQ)
-* included high-capacity servers provided and maintained by [Speedchecker](https://www.speedchecker.com) or custom servers
+* included high-capacity servers provided and maintained by [SpeedChecker](https://www.speedchecker.com) or custom servers
-* detailed statistics and reports by Speedchecker
+* detailed statistics and reports by SpeedChecker

 ## Platform Support